seatgeek/gramo/README.md

 in the opening tag.

 #### interpolate
-Searches the configuration variables keyed by whatever content is resolved between the open/close tags as a key.
+Searches the configuration variables keyed by whatever content gets resolved between the open/close tags as a key.

 Currently available variables:
  - GROUP_ID - e.g. "com.example"